The Dark Secret Of Lake Malawi: Trading Sex For Fish

 About seven years ago, representatives of World Connect met with a group of 30 or so women who are fish traders along Nyamware beach on Kenya's Lake Victoria, about six miles south of the port city of Kisumu.
 The women came up with a plan that would enable them to stop offering sex to keep their business going.
 They wanted their own boats.
 That way, instead of depending on fishermen and their boats, they could hire men to fish for them, then sell the fish the men bring back to earn a living.

-"We designed a project that would allow them to finance the construction of their own boats," says Higdon of World Connect.
-The charity offered grants to cover the cost of the boats.
+The women came up with an idea: "a project that would allow them to construct their own boats," says Higdon of World Connect, which offered grants to cover the cost.

 When the women had their own boats, "that really flipped the economic dynamic," says Higdon.
 They were in charge.
 They no longer had to consider transactional sex as a way to negotiate for fish to sell or to pay off a debt.